Tradeshift/io/README.md

 ## Rules

-- There can be only one App (client) in a single `Window` context (iframe/popup).
+- There can be only one App (Client) in a single `Window` context (iframe/popup).
+- Any messages sent by an App (Client) are sent to `window.top` where the Hub (The Broker) runs.
+- Any messages received by an App (Client) are sent from `window.top` through the Hub (The Broker).
 - The Tradeshift® Chrome™ keeps track of all apps and decides which ones have access to which ones.
-  - Spawned iframes can only communicate with their spawner and their own spawnees.
+  - Spawned iframes can only communicate with their spawner and their own spawnees and `Tradeshift.Chrome`.

 ## `ts.app` API reference (quick overview)